onurefe/SymmetryLens/README.md

 ### Flow learning from many-body systems
 Implement flow-based learning techniques to model and understand the dynamics of many-body or ensemble dynamical systems.
 The symmetry-aware approach ensures that the model captures essential interactions and behaviors inherent in such complex systems.

 ## Citation
-If you find this work useful in your research, please consider citing:
+If you find this work useful in your research, please consider citing

 @misc{efe2024symmetrylensnewcandidateparadigm,
       title={SymmetryLens: A new candidate paradigm for unsupervised symmetry learning via locality and equivariance},